 We are steadfast, we are unflinching, we are men…and we are dying

 It has been said that we live in a patriarchal society.
 We see ourselves as the masters of our own destiny.
 We often unfairly, have better paid jobs and greater representation in both the business and political power houses that governs the UK in comparison to women.
 We are expected, on the whole, to be quicker in pace and stronger in arm.
 We are the providers, the protectors, the fixers, the guides, the shoulders to cry on – we are men, real men – but who are we kidding?
+Probably just ourselves.

-It's a fact that we are all, to a large degree, the result of the way we were brought up and many of us, as men, are the result of a family upbringing that imbued the traditional concept of manliness and all the 'strengths' it espoused yet the world around us today finds increasingly little virtue in the traditional roles we have been taught to exhibit from the earliest days of our lives.
+It’s a fact that we are all, to a large degree, the result of the way we were brought up and many of us, as men, are the result of a family upbringing that imbued the traditional concept of manliness and all the ‘strengths’ it espoused.
+Yet the world around us today finds increasingly little virtue in the traditional roles we have been taught to exhibit from the earliest days of our lives.

-We identify ourselves by our work status…but we no longer have work status.
+- We identify ourselves by our work status but we no longer have work status.

-We build our friendships through our job….but we have no job.
+- We build our friendships through our job but we have no job.

-We have lost our purpose…or feel that we have somehow been duped.
+- We have lost our purpose or feel that we have somehow been duped.

 So many of us cower in dark corners feeling that to step out would only be a step into an alien wilderness in which we cannot survive – a place where hopelessness reigns because we don’t feel able to turn to others because we are real men and real men don’t ask for help.